Deciding the type of employment

-- their individual employment agreement, or
+- their individual employment agreement, and

 |When offering a person an employment agreement you must:||Before you agree to an individual employment agreement (or variation, or additional terms):|

 |Negotiate an agreement in good faith.
 You can use our Employment Agreement Builder to create an individual agreement for your employee.
-You can get advice, eg from an employment lawyer, employer or industry organisation to make sure that the intended agreement suits your business requirements.||You can negotiate what the agreement will say with your employer, and they must negotiate with you in good faith.|
+You can also get advice, eg from an employment lawyer, employer or industry organisation to make sure that the proposed agreement suits your business requirements.||You can negotiate what the agreement will say with your employer, and they must negotiate with you in good faith.|

-|Give the person a copy of the intended individual employment agreement.||If your employer gives you an intended employment agreement, you can ask your employer to explain anything you don’t understand.|
+|Give the person a copy of the proposed individual employment agreement.||If your employer gives you an intended employment agreement, you can ask your employer to explain anything you don’t understand.|

-|Advise the person that they can get independent advice about the intended agreement.||You can take it away to read it carefully and have a think about it.|
+|Advise the person that they can get independent advice about the proposed agreement.||You can take it away to read it carefully and have a think about it.|

 |Give the person a reasonable time to get independent advice.
 You can’t give the person independent advice.||You can ask someone you trust to help you do this.
-This could be a parent, careers advisor at school, lawyer, union representative or someone who has been an employer or employee.
+This could be a union representative, lawyer, careers advisor at school, parent, or someone who has been an employer or employee.
 Your employer can’t give you independent advice.
-You shouldn’t accept the job until you have got some advice.|
+Make sure you understand the proposed employment agreement before you agree to it.|